Board of Directors and Staff

 NVSWCD is governed by a five-member Board of Directors.
 Three directors are elected in a general election every four years, and two, including a Virginia Cooperative Extension agent serving Fairfax County, are appointed by the Virginia Soil and Water Conservation Board.

 The NVSWCD Board of Directors meets the fourth Tuesday of every month to discuss district business.
 The meetings are held in the Herrity Building, 12055 Government Center Parkway in Fairfax, on the 9th floor.
 Meetings begin at 9:30 a.m. (unless announced otherwise) and are open to the public.
+The NVSWCD Board of Director’s Technical Review Committee meets on the third Tuesday of every month, starting at 10:00 AM.
 For minutes from the previous three fiscal years, please see: NVSWCD Board Meeting Minutes.

 A nine-member staff carries out the goals set forth by the Board.

 BOARD OF DIRECTORS

 John W. Peterson (Chairman) is an appointed Director and has served on the NVSWCD Board since January 2006.
 He is the President and CEO of KEMPS Consultants, Inc. with expertise in natural resources public policy, water resources, and erosion and sediment control.
 Peterson founded Kemps Consultants in 1994 upon retiring, after 40 years of successful federal civil service, from his position as Assistant Chief of USDA’s Soil Conservation Service.
 Peterson is a former executive director of the National Watershed Coalition.
 He drafted and lobbied for the successful passage of the Small Watershed Rehabilitation Act of 2000, the first major USDA water resources legislation passed in over 22 years.
 He serves as the Virginia Association of Soil & Water Conservation Districts’ Board Representative to the National Association of Conservation Districts (NACD).
 In addition, Peterson is a member and past-president of the International Erosion Control Association and a Soil & Water Conservation Society Fellow.
 Email John Peterson.